-Traveling for business can be challenging and exciting, but it can also be a struggle to save time and remain productive.
-Here are six tips from a pro to help you travel like a boss.
+Traveling for business can be challenging and exciting, but it can also be tough to stay productive.
+Here are 6 tips from a pro to help you travel like a boss.

 Time saving tips to increase productivity during travel.
 By Kristina Portillo in partnership with Hertz.

 This is a sponsored post written by me on behalf of Hertz.
 All opinions are 100% mine.

 Traveling for business is an exciting and challenging aspect of many jobs.
 While technology offers many opportunities for video calls and remote meetings, I firmly believe there is value in face-to-face engagement.
 The challenge for many business travelers is remaining productive while traveling to and from meetings and conferences.

 When I first started traveling, I would return from my business trips with an out-of-control inbox and overwhelming feeling of too many items on my to-do list.
 I really enjoyed traveling, but I was not organized.
 I wasted time standing in lines.
 I wasted time in-flight.
 I wasted time in my hotel room.
 This left me feeling like I was coming back from a vacation after a business trip, not from a work-related trip.